 Distance means so little, when someone means so much

-My FAVOURITE ‘decoration’ was our guestbook.
-I didn’t want a normal book (I plan on binding the cards together to create a bit of a make-shift book), I wanted something that’d be easy to transport back to the States and something I could frame and put on a wall.
+My FAVOURITE ‘decoration’ was our ‘second’ guestbook.
+I didn’t want a normal book (I planned on binding the cards together to create a bit of a make-shift book), I wanted something that’d be easy to transport back to the States and something I could frame and put on a wall.
 So again, sticking to the travel theme, I played on the fact that every time we fly to visit each other, we have our finger prints taken at the airport, so we made every guest turn their thumb print into a little cartoon character doodle!
 It’s also like a have a piece of all my family with me in America to now.
 Not only do I have them in character form, but it’s drawn on their unique thumbprint!

 The result was AWESOME and our guests enjoyed doing it!

 We went for the combination of a large Top Cake and then chocolate Guinness flavour cupcakes just to make up the numbers.
 The Chocolate Guinness cupcakes were easy to turn ‘travel’, they had rice paper UK flags and USA flags on the tops.
 The inside of the Top Cake, I had a little surprise, even my other half didn’t know until it was cut.
 It was an American flag!
 Based on Betty Crocker recipe (found HERE).
 We simplified the original by just using food colour in a plain sponge mix and adding more, thinner layers to make the 13 stripes that make up the USA flag!